CodecoolGlobal/freestyle-mern-project-react-blankapsz/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-<h3>Our project is a book catalog site where users can swap and track their books effortlessly.
+<p>Our project is a book catalog site where users can swap and track their books effortlessly.
 Developed during the fifth month of the Codecool bootcamp, this application allows users to manage their book collections, initiate swaps with other users, and keep track of their book inventory.
-The technology stack includes React for the frontend, Node.js and Express for the backend, and MongoDB for the database, ensuring a seamless and efficient user experience.</h3>
+The technology stack includes React for the frontend, Node.js and Express for the backend, and MongoDB for the database, ensuring a seamless and efficient user experience.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>